SandamalIsuru/rss-parser/README.md

 ## Running tests locally

-Right click on the RssParserTest.java file and run as JUnit Test
+Right click on the RssParserTest.java file under test folder and run as JUnit Test